 OUR MANAGEMENT TEAM

-Director's Frank Mitchell and Tim Bidstrup work with an executive team combining a total of 100 years experience
+Director's Frank Mitchell and Tim Bidstrup work with an executive team combining over 100 years experience

 in the construction industry across Australia.

 Looking back, Frank has come to understand that being offered an electrical apprenticeship was a defining moment in his life.
 Frank has been a part of the Wilco Electrical family since the company's inception in 2006.
 He started as an apprentice and his technical skill, managerial ability, and leadership aptitude, saw him move quickly from electrician, to site supervisor, then into a project manager position.
 He is now company Director and co-owner.